 The HomeSafe Standard Cellular, only works in and around your home.
 It operates the same as the landline system, except that the base station connects to the monitoring center via a cellular signal, instead of a landline.
 You wear a help button on your wrist or around your neck and when pressed, a trained associate will communicate with you via the base station which has a range of 600 feet from your pendent.

 If you don't have landline, frequently leave the landline off the hook, don't feel comfortable recharging a mobile system and don't leave the house alone very often, the HomeSafe Standard Cellular is the right system for you.

 However, if you don't mind recharging your pedenet every few days, we'd suggest getting the GoSafe2, which offers everything the HomeSafe Standard Cellular does, except it also comes with fall detection, GPS, mobile and a voice communicator in the pendent.

-The Lifeline GoSafe2 costs $44.95 per month, and comes with a one time $99.95 device fee and a $19.95 installation fee.
+The Lifeline GoSafe2 costs $44.95 per month, and comes with a one time $99.95 device fee (Limited Time Black Friday - Cyber Monday offer: Free shipping, free activation, $6 off per month for the first 6 months).
 Make sure to use a promo code when ordering to get some of the fees waived, or to call in and ask for them to be waived.